Compassion Fatigue And You: How To Avoid Burnout And Prioritize Self-Care

 • Difficulty concentrating

-• Losing feelings of confidence, morale, self-worth, and motivation
+• A loss of confidence, morale, self-worth, and motivation

-• Losing a sense of self as well as questioning personal views and opinions (for instance, a person of faith may question their spirituality)
+• A loss of sense of self, as well as questioning personal views and opinions (for instance, a person of faith may question their spirituality)

-• Feeling a loss of purpose and meaning in life
+• A sense of a loss of purpose and meaning in life

 • A sense of anger towards those who have caused injustices to your patients, clients, or those you’re caring for

-• Not being able to meet your own physical and mental needs, which may put you at a greater risk for health problems
+• Struggling to meet your own physical and mental needs, which may put you at greater risk for health problems

 • Total exhaustion

-• Feeling overwhelmed by the empathy of witnessing and taking on the suffering of those who have experienced extreme stressful situations, trauma, or hardship
+• Overwhelm due to the empathy of witnessing and taking on the pain of those who have experienced extremely stressful situations, trauma, or hardship

 • Emotional and physical fatigue and common signs of stress, such as muscle tension and an inability to get adequate sleep

-• Feeling emotionally exhausted to the point that you find no more joy in your work or are unable to connect with your patients or clients
+• Emotional exhaustion to the point that you find no more joy in your work or struggle to connect with your patients or clients

 • Not receiving the same sense of achievement or satisfaction from your job or role that you previously experienced

-• Experiencing physical fatigue, which can make it harder to lead your day-to-day life
+• Physical fatigue, which can make leading your day-to-day life difficult

-• Feeling disconnected from yourself and the world around you
+• Disconnect from yourself and the world around you

-Compassion fatigue can be a very serious experience if you do not know how to adequately address it or prevent its development in the first place.
-However, once symptoms are recognized, treating compassion fatigue may be accomplished through various treatment and prevention strategies.
+Compassion fatigue can be a very serious experience if you do not know how to adequately address it or prevent its development.
+However, once symptoms are recognized, various treatment and prevention strategies may be used to treat compassion fatigue.

 Compassion fatigue: Treatment and prevention strategies

-CF may appear over time as a person loses sight of maintaining a balanced lifestyle.
-However, with the proper awareness and self-care, you may return to your normal state of being and feel compassion, satisfaction, and balance.
+Compassion fatigue may appear over time as a person loses sight of maintaining a balanced lifestyle.
+However, with the proper awareness and self-care, you may return to your normal state of being and experience compassion, satisfaction, and balance.

-Think of it like the instructions given during an airplane safety talk: it's important to attend to your own oxygen mask before helping someone with their oxygen mask.
-This works as a metaphor for what to do when experiencing CF. When you practice self-care, you may improve the quality of life for yourself and those you’re helping and supporting.
-It can be hard to care for others when we don’t feel positive emotions or physically well.
+You might consider a metaphor of the instructions given during an airplane safety talk to compare it to your experience of CF: Attending to your own oxygen mask before helping someone with their oxygen mask is essential to save both lives.
+When you practice self-care, you may improve the quality of life for yourself and those you’re helping and supporting.
+Caring for others when not experiencing positive emotions or physical well-being can be challenging.

 iStock/fizkes